gboeer/gboeer.github.io/drafts/yolo_versions.md

 ## Understanding YOLO Licenses and Their Implications for Commercial Use

-When choosing a YOLO implementation for real-world applications—especially proprietary or commercial products—it’s essential to understand the **software license** under which it is released.
+When choosing a YOLO implementation for real-world applications, especially proprietary or commercial products, it’s essential to understand the **software license** under which it is released.
 Different licenses come with different levels of freedom and restriction, particularly when it comes to modifying code, redistributing it, and using it in closed-source commercial products.

 Here’s an overview of the most relevant licenses used in YOLO implementations, along with a summary of their impact on commercial use. *This is not legal advice—consult a legal professional for guidance on compliance in your specific context.*